Matrix Completion Methods for the Total Electron Content Video Reconstruction: Introduction

 In our TEC map reconstruction context, one can naively apply the softImpute-ALS to each TEC matrix $X_t$ separately by iteratively solving \eqref{softImpute-ALS}.
 In Figure~\ref{fig:softimpute_ex}, we show the observed TEC map on the left and the reconstructed TEC map with the softImpute-ALS method on the right.
-This figure reveals two problems of applying the original softImpute-ALS algorithm directly to the TEC map reconstruction problem. \begin{enumerate} \item The imputed TEC map, namely $\widehat{A}\widehat{B}^{T}$, exhibits a \textit{global} low-rank structure which is not ideal.
-As a result, a sub-region with high TEC values is imputed by a sparse sub-matrix.
-More precisely, there are many rows (or columns) imputed with equal, near-zero values, i.e., the blue bands in the right panel of Figure~\ref{fig:softimpute_ex} at about 15 MLT and $20^{\circ}$ N (pointed at by the white arrow).
+This figure reveals two problems of applying the original softImpute-ALS algorithm directly to the TEC map reconstruction problem. \begin{enumerate} \item The imputed TEC map, namely $\widehat{A}\widehat{B}^{T}$, exhibits a \textit{global} {unsmooth} structure which is not ideal.{The maximum possible rank is $181$ for the map but the imputed one generally has rank $70\sim90$.} {T}here are many rows (or columns) imputed with equal, near-zero values, i.e., the blue bands in the right panel of Figure~\ref{fig:softimpute_ex} at about 15 MLT and $20^{\circ}$ N (pointed at by the white arrow).
 Such near zero TEC values embedded in the dayside high TEC region (often called equatorial ionization anomaly) is physically unreasonable.
-A more reasonable imputation should keep the spatial continuity of TEC maps, especially in the dayside, high TEC value sub-regions. \item Large patches of unobserved values in the TEC map are poorly imputed by values near zero (see the red highlighted part in Figure \ref{fig:softimpute_ex}(B).), even though the patches are clearly part of a sub-region with high TEC values.
+A more reasonable imputation should keep the spatial continuity of TEC maps, especially in the dayside, high TEC value sub-regions. {One can lower the L2-penalty in softImpute-ALS to improve the smoothness, thus increasing the rank, of the imputed map; but this results in over-fitting the observed region.
+We need the extra smoothness penalty to improve the missing region smoothness while not over-fitting the observed regions.} \item Large patches of unobserved values in the TEC map are poorly imputed by values near zero (see the red highlighted part in Figure \ref{fig:softimpute_ex}(B).), even though the patches are clearly part of a sub-region with high TEC values.

 \end{enumerate}

 The SoftImpute and a lot of other matrix completion methods, as we briefly mention a few below (especially work by \cite{Bell2007TheBS}, \cite{koren2008factorization} and \cite{koren2009bellkor}), are designed to deal with the imputation of matrices with scattered, random, non-patch missingness, such as building a recommendation system for \texttt{Netflix Prize} by \cite{bennett2007netflix}.
 However, our data, TEC maps, are scientific images and have non-random, auto-correlated, and patch missingness.
 Thus, these existing methods do not perform as desired in the TEC map completion problem.